SushantGaikwad4494/Topic-Identification-from-WhatsApp-chat-History/README.md

 # Topic-Identification-from-WhatsApp-chat-History
-Simple Topic Modeling project of Natural Language Processing Using LDA Model.
+Simple Topic Modeling project of Natural Language Processing Using LDA Model and Python.
 In this code i didn't do Vectorization method instead corpus is trained into bag of words data for Lda model.